Minstead had a village shop for about 250 years until it closed in July 2018.

 Information about the membership rules and how the Society will operate are in the document Minstead Community Shop Ltd Rules.

-You may also want to review the financial estimates held in an Excel spreadsheet Business plan MCS Ltd.
+You may also want to review the financial estimates by visiting the Excel spreadsheet Business plan MCS Ltd.

 FUND RAISING PROGRESS

-The Minstead Community Shop has hit its immediate target of raising £25,000 from share sales.
+The Minstead Community Shop has hit its immediate target of raising £25,000 from share sales and is still receiving contributions.

 Thank you to every one who has purchased shares, you are all members of the Minstead Community Shop Community Benefit Society and and are invited to the inaugural meeting of Minstead Community Shop Ltd on Saturday 30th November to discuss the way forward and elect the officers and committee.
 Look out for more details in the Parish eNewsletter.